 COMM4950 Internship in Communication Studies (1-3)

 Supervised internship or research in communication.
 A student may select (1) a professional internship with 50 clock hours per credit required; or, (2) a major research project.
 Either activity concludes with a formal written and oral presentation.
 May be repeated for credit upon approval by the advisor.
 Prerequisites: Courses basic to the area of the internship as approved by the advisor.

-A one-year capstone experience involving a research project, paper, and a major media production.
-Must be repeated for credit in the senior year.
-Required of all Mass Communication majors.
-Senior Project is pass/fail.
+A capstone experience involving a research project, and/or major paper, and/or major media production, culminating in a public Senior Defense.
+Required of all Communication majors.